AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/data-dictionary/view-data-dictionary.md

 The Data Dictionary in Analysis Workspace helps both users and administrators keep track of and better understand the components in their Analytics environment.

-For more information about the Data Dictionary, see [Data Dictionary overview](/help/analyze/analysis-workspace/components/data-dictionary/data-dictionary-overview.md).
+For general information about the Data Dictionary, see [Data Dictionary overview](/help/analyze/analysis-workspace/components/data-dictionary/data-dictionary-overview.md).

 To view information about a component in the Data Dictionary (including the component description, similar components, other components a component is frequently used with, and more):